SunnerLi/Torchvision_sunner_book/source/tutorial/read.md

     return file_obj
 ```
 The above quote shows the original definition of the function.
 This function will load the particular file.
 However, this function only handle for ``JPG`` and ``PNG`` only. **If you want to custom for your own data format (e.g. the ``.pth`` or ``.npy`` file format), you should revise by yourself!** Just add the other ``elif`` statement like the previous lines.

+---

+## The other example

+We are sorry that the master branch cannot include whole input data format since the user should install lots of related dummy package.
+However, we provide some link for you to refer if you want to use for the specific data format.
+The following shows the link:

+* DICOM format [[link](https://gist.github.com/SunnerLi/b90bc7bda7531045eedbf14ee4addfe3)] - used in medical scenario.